calpaterson/lesson-plan/lesson-plan.markdown

 1. Talk about wanting to find the shortest route as quickly as possible.
 Discuss how long it would take to try every possible path.
-Discuss what the chances are that doing some random routes gets you the shortest route.
+Discuss what the chances are that doing some (say, 10) random routes gets you the shortest route.

 1. Introduce a new method for finding the shortest route
        1. Begin at the starting child and give him the yellow label "0"
-       2. Label all the children that are connected to the current child with the length of the string summed with the current child's label
+       2. Label all the children that are connected to the current child with the length of the string summed with the current child's label, except if their existing label is lower than the new one.
-       3. Label this child with a pink label.
+       3. Give this child with a pink label.
 This means he has been visited
        4. If this was the ending child, stop
        5. Move to an unvisted child and go to step 2